 At-Will Employee Rights and California Discrimination Laws

 California is an "at-will" employment state.
-This means that for most employees, their employer may fire them at any time and for any reason.
-The termination may be unfair, but it is not unlawful.
-However, there are situations where job termination may be unlawful:
+This means that for most employees, their employer may fire them at any time and can terminate them at any time so long as it's not for an unlawful reason..
+The termination may be unfair, but being unfair is not necessarily unlawful unless it violates a specific law.
+There are situations where job termination may be unlawful:

 - If the termination was unlawful discrimination on the basis of your age, race, sex, religion, national origin or other protected classification.